ricosolana/Valhalla/README.md

 # Valhalla
-Open source Valheim server and client written in C++
+Open source Valheim server and client written in C++.

-The branches are all over the place, and I plan to fix this eventually.
-In the meantime bear with it.

-The client is on the `main` branch (this branch), the current-dev server is on the `main-server` branch.

-I have halted any further development of the client until further notice (graphical programming = bad).

 ## Disclaimer
 I am in no way affiliated, endorsed, or associated with Valheim nor its creators.